-Outcomes for disadvantaged pupils were strong in 2023.
-The average attainment 8 score was above a grade 4 and facilitated progression to L3 courses for most pupils.
-The progress 8 score was positive and significantly higher than the figure for the national cohort, and this was the case for boys and girls.
+Outcomes for disadvantaged pupils were strong in 2024.
+The average attainment 8 score was above 4.55, well above the national figure of 34.9, and this facilitated progression to L3 courses for most pupils.
+The progress 8 score was -0.07 and more than half a grade higher than the figure for the national cohort, and this was the case for boys and girls.
 The numbers of pupils achieving above a grade 5 in English and in Maths was significantly higher than the national cohort figures.